gerryjekova/PM-Mentality/onboarding/mentor-mentee-matching-logic.md

 ---

-Ah, look at you, suddenly thinking ahead!
-So, you wanna actually figure out who goes where, huh?
-Genius idea. 😏

 Let’s break this down, **"Professor of Project Management,"** because we both know you need a **method** for this, not just some random guesswork.